josh-stillman/devops-for-typescript-devs/README.md

 export default handler;
 ```

-I know--DevOps for *Typescript Developers*.
+I know-DevOps for *Typescript Developers*.
 Don't worry, we'll use TS when we start using Pulumi.

 Most of the heavy lifting here is done by the regex, `/\/[^/.]+$/`.
 What it's doing is: